pulumi/pulumi-hugo/themes/default/content/blog/aws-static-website-component/index.md

 ![hugo-example-simple](react-example-simple.png)

-If you click **View Live**, you will go to the Pulumi Console, where you can see all of the information available about a deployment and explore the resources that were deployed.
+If you follow the View Live link, you will go to the Pulumi Service, where you can see all of the information available about a deployment and explore the resources that were deployed.
 For example, you can see a resource graph and a list of resources.
 Here’s an example of a resource graph.

 ![graph-view](graph-view-simple-react.png)